OpenBankProject/API-Tester/README.md

 }
 ```

 The application's authentication is API-driven.
 However, to make use of Django's authentication framework and sessions, there is a minimal requirement of a database.
-Per default, sqlite is used, but you can configure any Django-supported backend you want.
-Please lookup the appropriate documentation.

 ## Initialise database